-3.2.5 Benefit-cost assessment
+3.2.4 Benefit-cost assessment

-Examining all the costs and benefits, the highest benefit-cost ratio (BCR), i.e. PV benefits/PV costs, is to provide a beach with control structures and sand nourishment to 'sustain' the standard of protection (this BCR is 14).
+Examining all the costs and benefits, the option with the highest benefit-cost ratio (BCR), is to provide a beach with control structures and sand nourishment to 'sustain' the standard of protection (this BCR is 14).
 The seawall only option has the lowest BCR of 9 and therefore is the least economic 'sustain' option.
-This further supports the rejection of the
+This further supports the rejection of the seawall only approach on amenity and landscape grounds (refer to the strategy engagement section).
+The sustain approach is also economically justified on the incremental benefit-cost ratio (iBCR) test, which is the measure of additional benefits gained compared to the additional costs expended to achieve a higher standard.

-3.3 Strategy approaches and engagement
+3.3 Strategy approach and engagement